 The Honors Program is open to all who are interested.
 Although students may apply to the program at any time, the first course of the program is offered in Winter so that faculty can recruit potential students during Fall Quarter.

 In the Peninsula College Honors Program, we believe students are the best judge of their achievements and self-assessment is used to evaluate performance throughout.
-Winter quarter students learn about the nature of knowledge and how knowledge is pursued in different academic fields.
+In Winter quarter honors students learn about how knowledge is pursued in different academic fields and engage in seminar discussions of thematic readings on important ideas.
 The goal is for students to develop the capability to explore ideas from multiple perspectives, and thus deepen their academic experience.

 In the second year of study, students continue the process of self-assessment and interdisciplinary understanding while making progress on their projects through a fall and winter seminar series.
 Students share developments in their work with classmates; classmates provide useful commentary using an integrative approach to knowledge.
-In spring quarter students complete all phases of their research projects, including a formal presentation, a written statement addressing the interdisciplinary value of their project, and a video where they explain its significance to themselves.
+In spring quarter students complete all phases of their research projects, including the final project product, a public presentation of key features of the project, and a video where they explain its significance to themselves.
 Through this sustained two-year effort, students will graduate with an enriched academic experience and be able to demonstrate their capabilities with their projects.